DataDog/apigentools/docs/cli.md

 `--git-via-https-installation-access-token` | Use installation access token (authenticating a Github app) for git actions.
 Mutually exclusive with `--git-via-https-oauth-token`. | `APIGENTOOLS_GIT_VIA_HTTPS_INSTALLATION_ACCESS_TOKEN` |
 `--git-via-https-oauth-token` | Use OAuth over HTTPS, passing this token for git actions.
 Mutually exclusive with `--git-via-https-installation-access-token`. | `APIGENTOOLS_GIT_VIA_HTTPS_OAUTH_TOKEN` |
 `-v, --verbose` | Log generation in verbose mode.

+## Container Environment

+The container image to use is determined from these sources:

+* If `APIGENTOOLS_IMAGE` environment variable exists, its content is used.
+* Otherwise [config.json](spec_repo.md#configconfigjson) is parsed and value of `container_apigentools_image` key is used if present.
+* Otherwise `datadog/apigentools:latest` is used.

+Note that if `APIGENTOOLS_ARGS` is not provided, a [full automated workflow](workflow.md#run-all-automated-parts-of-the-workflow) is run.

+Additionally, all `APIGENTOOLS_*` environment variables from current environment are passed inside the container

 ## `apigentools generate`